 Vocational Technical Education: Education offered pursuant to M.G.L. c.
 74.

+Waitlist: A list of students who have completed the admissions application process to a school offering programs approved pursuant to M.G.L. c.
+74 and are not selected for admission.
+A completed application means all criteria used in the district’s Department-approved admission policy have been met.

 Written and Performance Tests for Prospective Vocational Technical Education Teachers: Tests in the subject matter the candidate for a vocational technical teacher license will teach based on the applicable Vocational Technical Education Framework and the Massachusetts Curriculum Frameworks.

-4.03: Program Approval Criteria
+4.03: Program Approval Criteria and Operational Requirements

 Each school district requesting full approval of a vocational technical education program shall demonstrate that the program meets the following approval criteria: